 It’s not entirely original.
 Some of it draws on Mark Manson’s lively and insightful discussion of personal values and the need to conserve our energies for things that matter – things that we value.

-But it’s origins are based in supporting law students to identify intrinsic motivations drawing on Daniel Pink’s books like Drive.
+But its origins are based on supporting law students to identify intrinsic motivations drawing on Daniel Pink’s books like Drive.
 It’s also based on the research of Martin Seligman, with lawyers and more recent research specifically on Gen Y in the workplace.

 I have written about how I have used this research to support law students’ interpretation of their professional responsibilities.
 The objective is to encourage law students to build reflective thinking skills.
 And to encourage them to think about the alignment of professional decision-making and personal values.